Genivia/ugrep/README.md

 Other compression formats can be searched with **ugrep** [filters](#filter).

-Archives (cpio, jar, pax, tar, and zip) are searched with option `-z`.
+Archives (cpio, jar, pax, tar, zip and 7z) are searched with option `-z`.
 Regular files in an archive that match are output with the archive pathnames enclosed in `{` and `}` braces.
 Supported tar formats are v7, ustar, gnu, oldgnu, and pax.
 Supported cpio formats are odc, newc, and crc.
 Not supported is the obsolete non-portable old binary cpio format.
 Archive formats cpio, tar, and pax are automatically recognized with option `-z` based on their content, independent of their filename suffix.

-By default, uncompressed archives stored within zip archives are also searched: all cpio, pax, and tar files in zip archives are automatically recognized and searched.
-However, by default compressed files stored within archives are not recognized, e.g. zip files stored within tar files are not searched but rather all compressed files and archives are searched as if they are binary files without decompressing them.
+By default, uncompressed archives stored within zip archives are also searched: all cpio, pax, and tar files stored in zip and 7z archives are automatically recognized and searched.
+However, by default, compressed files stored within archives are not recognized, e.g. zip files stored within tar files are not searched but rather all compressed files and archives are searched as if they are binary files without decompressing them.

 Specify `--zmax=NUM` to search archives that contain compressed files and archives for up to `NUM` levels deep.
 The value of `NUM` may range from 1 to